salbalkus/CausalTables.jl/paper/paper.md

 # Summary

-Estimating the strength of causal relationships between variables is an important problem across many scientific disciplines---and one for which several frameworks have been developed.
+Estimating the strength of causal relationships between variables is an important problem across many scientific disciplines.
 A variety of statistical methods have been developed to estimate and obtain inference about causal quantities, yet few tools readily support the comparison of candidate approaches. `CausalTables.jl` provides tools to evaluate and compare statistical causal inference methods in Julia.
 The package provides two main functionalities.
 Firstly, it implements a `CausalTable` interface for storing data with partially-labeled causal structure in a `Tables.jl`-compatible format.
-Secondly, it introduces a `StructuralCausalModel` for randomly generating data with a user-specified causal structure while also supporting computing ground truth parameters under the given experiment.
+Secondly, it introduces a `StructuralCausalModel` for randomly generating data with a user-specified causal structure and computing ground truth parameters under the given experiment.
 Together, these functionalities expand the Julia ecosystem by supporting the use and benchmarking of the growing number of causal inference methods.

 # Statement of need